 Bob And Barbara’s Lounge

 Welcome to one of Philly’s most iconic dive bars since 1969 and the home of “The Special” — a shot of Jim Beam and a can of PBR.
-Bob and Barbara’s is a no-frills joint on South Street that’s still run by its original owners, drawing a large mixed crowd thanks to free live jazz and R&B music on weekdays and weekends.
+Bob and Barbara’s is a no-frills joint on South Street, drawing a large mixed crowd thanks to free live jazz and R&B music on weekdays and weekends.
 The Crowd Pleasers (Fridays) and The 4 Notes (Saturdays) are two amazing upbeat shows with great energy; on Thursdays, the dynamic Miss Lisa puts on an interactive drag performance (it’s the city’s oldest running drag show).
 Just note the bar is always cash only.

 McGillin’s Olde Ale House